WNPX-TV: Sale to Scripps

 On September 24, 2020, the Cincinnati-based E. W. Scripps Company announced that it would purchase Ion Media for $2.65 billion with financing from Berkshire Hathaway.
 With this purchase, Scripps divested 23 Ion-owned stations, but no announcement was made at the time as to which stations would be divested as part of the move.
 The proposed divestitures allowed the merged company to fully comply with the FCC local and national ownership regulations.
 Scripps agreed to a transaction with an unnamed buyer, who has agreed to maintain Ion affiliations for the stations.
 (The buyer was revealed in an October 2020 FCC filing to be Inyo Broadcast Holdings).
 It was also stated that Scripps decided to keep WNPX-TV, making it a sister station to CBS affiliate WTVF (channel 5), pending approval by the FCC.
 The transaction was finalized and closed on January 7, 2021.

 It was later announced on January 14, 2021, that E. W. Scripps Company would cease operations of Qubo, Ion Plus and Ion Shop on February 28, 2021, as it was reported that they would move their Katz Broadcasting networks (which include Bounce TV, Court TV, Ion Mystery, Grit and Laff) to the former Ion Media owned-and-operated stations, but will still retain Ion as their main affiliation.
 On February 27 at 5 a.m., the station transitioned the second, third and fourth subchannels, with Court TV replacing Qubo on channel 28.2, Grit replacing Ion Plus on channel 28.3, and Laff replacing Ion Shop on 28.4.
 Laff continued to air on sister station WTVF channel 5.3, but was replaced with Bounce TV on September 1.
 WKRN-TV would replace Bounce TV with SportsGrid on channel 2.2 and Grit with Rewind TV on channel 2.4 at the same time.
-WSMV-TV currently still continues to air Court TV Mystery on 4.2 and Court TV on 4.4.
+WSMV-TV currently still continues to air Ion Mystery on 4.2 and Court TV on 4.4.